Day 1: Australia –– Cairo

 Day 6: Edfu, Kom Ombo, Aswan (B,L,D)

-Wake in the morning to find the cruise moored at Edfu, a beautifully preserved temple dedicated to Horus.
+Wake in the morning to find the cruise moored at Edfu.
 The voyage upriver continues, and travellers can watch scenery pass by from the boat deck.
 Reach Kom Ombo temple, about 45 kilometres north of Aswan, in the afternoon.
 The temple is an insight into the Greco-Roman influence of the area and is dedicated to two gods: Horus, god of protection; and Sobek, the god of crocodiles.
 There is also a crocodile museum attached to the temple.
 Return to the boat around 6pm to continue the cruise to Aswan, arriving about 9.30pm.

 Day 7: Aswan (B,L,D)

 A free day to explore Aswan.
 Meander along the waterfront promenade, known locally as the ‘corniche’, and stop for a mid-walk mint tea.
 Time your stroll for dusk when the area comes alive with families socialising and relaxing.

 Day 8: Aswan – Abu Simbel – Aswan (B)